asktami/noteful-api/README.md

 1. Clone this repo
 2. In Terminal, change to the directory on your computer that contains this repo
 3. Install dependencies: `npm install`

-4. Create the `noteful` PostgreSQL databases:
+4. Create the database user (as a superuser): `createuser -s noteful`

-   - `createdb noteful`
+5. Create the `noteful` PostgreSQL databases:

-   - `createdb noteful-test`
+   - `createdb -U noteful noteful`

-5. Create the database user: `createuser noteful`
+   - `createdb -U noteful noteful-test`

 6. Grant privileges to the new user in psql: